Algebraic $K$-theory for squares categories: A derived motivic measure

+\begin{definition} Let $\C$ be a category, and suppose that $\D$ is a squares category such that $\M_\D$ and $\E_\D$ are subcategories of $\C$ and such that distinguished squares in $\D$ commute in $\C$.
+Then we say that $\C$ is an \emph{ambient} category for $\D$.
+If $P$ is a set of commutative squares in $\C$, and $\D$ is the minimal squares category for which the objects of $\M_\D$ and $\E_\D$ are the objects of $\C$, and in which all $P$-squares are distinguished, then $D$ is the squares category \emph{generated} by $P$. \end{definition}

-A source of such functors is the following.
-Suppose $\mathcal{D}$ is a squares category obtained from a category $\mathcal{C}$ by choosing certain subcategories of $\C$ as $\E_\D$ and $\M_\D$, and a set of commutative squares in $\mathcal{C}$ as distinguished squares.
-One can consider this set of squares as a cd-structure on $\mathcal{C}$, and consider the topology generated by it (depending on whether $\C$ has a strict initial object or not, one may want to consider the associated topology in the sense of Voevodsky \cite{voevodsky}, or a slightly coarser variant of this topology, see \cite[Definition 2.3]{kuijper}).
-If the cd-structure is sufficiently nice, in the sense that it is complete and regular (or c-complete and c-regular) and compatible with a dimension function, then the following proposition applies. \begin{proposition}[{\cite[Proposition 3.9]{voevodsky} and \cite[Proposition 4.7]{kuijper}}] Let $\mathcal{C}$ be category equipped with a nice cd-structure, and let $\mathcal{E}$ be a complete $\infty$-category.
+Suppose $\mathcal{D}$ is a squares category with ambient category $\C$.
+One can consider the distinguished squares of $\D$, or a set of commutative squares in $\C$ that generate $\D$, as a cd-structure on $\mathcal{C}$, and consider the topology generated by it.
+Depending on whether $\C$ has a strict initial object or not, one may want to consider the associated topology in the sense of Voevodsky \cite{voevodsky}, or a slightly coarser variant of this topology, see \cite[Definition 2.3]{kuijper}.
+If the cd-structure is \textit{nice}, meaning that it is complete and regular (or c-complete and c-regular) and compatible with a dimension function (\cite[Definition 3.2]{kuijper}), then the following proposition applies. \begin{proposition}[{\cite[Proposition 3.9]{voevodsky} and \cite[Proposition 4.7]{kuijper}}] Let $\mathcal{C}$ be category equipped with a nice cd-structure, and let $\mathcal{E}$ be a complete $\infty$-category.
 Then a presheaf

-is a hypersheaf for the associated topology if and only if it sends distinguished squares to pullback squares. \end{proposition} Let $\mathcal{D}$ be a squares category obtained from a 1-category $\mathcal{C}$, and let $P$ denote the set of distinguished squares of $\mathcal{D}$, considered as commutative squares in $\mathcal{C}$.
-For what follows, in fact it suffices that $P$ is contained in a nice cd-structure $P'$.
+is a hypersheaf for the associated (coarse) topology if and only if it sends distinguished squares to pullback squares. \end{proposition} Let $\mathcal{D}$ be a squares category with ambient category $\mathcal{C}$, and let $P$ denote a set of generating distinguished squares for the squares category $\mathcal{D}$, considered as commutative squares in $\mathcal{C}$.
+For what follows, in fact it suffices that $P$ is contained in a nice cd-structure $P'$ on $\C$.
 Let